lucasjwilber/proxynote/README.md

-# mapChat
+# ProxyNote
-Share what you've seen!
-Add and reply to posts on a Google map, pinned to the location where they were created.
+Share what you see!
+Leave notes, images, and videos on a map for others to see and vote on.

 ## Built With
 * Firebase Auth